PRODUCER COMPANY

 Share Capital:

-Share capital of a Producer Company shall consist of equity shares only.
+Producer Company shall consist of equity shares only.

 ii.
+Members’ equity

-Members’ equity cannot be publicly traded but only transferred.
+cannot be publicly traded but only transferred.

 iii.
+Voting

-Combination of both individuals and producer institutions then voting rights
+individuals and producer institutions then voting rights shall be based on a

 Director:

-Every
+Every producer company

-producer company is to have
+is to have

-At least 5 and not more than 15
+i.
+At least 5 and not

-A full time chief executive should
+ii.
+A full time chief

-(CEO) be appointed by the board and
+executive should (CEO) be appointed by the board and

-any director resigns from his post the election shall be conducted within 90
+from his post the election shall be conducted within 90 days from the date of

-period not less than 1 year but not more than 5 years as may be specified in
+Director shall hold his office for a period not less than 1 year but not more

-the articles.
-Every director shall be
+than 5 years as may be specified in the articles.
+Every director shall be eligible for

-eligible for reappointment.
-The Directors
+reappointment.
+The Directors of the Board

-of the Board are elected by the members in the Annual General Meeting.
+are elected by the members in the Annual General Meeting.
 The Board may co-opt one or more expert

 directors or additional directors not exceeding one fifth of the total number